parthmishra0601/Eduflex-New/README.md

 Community Engagement: Connect with other learners, share insights, and participate in discussions related to the courses you're taking.

-EduFlex is committed to helping you achieve your learning goals with personalized, AI-powered course recommendations.
+EduFlex is committed to helping you achieve your learning goals with personalized, AI-powered course recommendations to help you get on the path you need to be.